 - (a) Plan for the disposition of motions.
 At the earliest practicable time, the judicial officer shall establish a framework for the disposition of motions, which, at the discretion of the judicial officer, may include specific deadlines or general time guidelines for filing motions.
 In arriving at this framework, the judicial officer may consider the parties' proposals for the filing of motions contained in the joint statement required by Rule 1.02(d).
 In accordance with the framework established by the judicial officer, counsel shall submit an agreed schedule for the filing of motions, which may be amended from time to time by the judicial officer as required by the progress of the case. - (b) Motion practice.
 No motion shall be filed unless counsel certify that they have conferred and have attempted in good faith to resolve or narrow the issue.
 Any memorandum in support of a motion or in response thereto shall not exceed twenty (20) pages, unless otherwise ordered.
 Motions may be decided without oral hearing. - (c) Unresolved motions.
-The court shall rule on a motion as soon as practicable, but in any event no later than the time limits imposed by the reporting requirements set forth in the Civil Justice Reform Act.
+The court shall rule on motions as soon as practicable, having in mind the reporting requirements set forth in the Civil Justice Reform Act.

 The guiding principle expressed in Rule 3.01 is that by setting target dates, the delay associated with motion practice is likely to be reduced.
 Thus, this Rule is consistent philosophically with the earlier Rules relating to scheduling and case management conferences and discovery.
 The deadlines do not have to be established at the outset of the case, but may be set at appropriate times throughout the litigation as motions are filed and decided.
 Furthermore, it is not necessary that all motions of a certain type be considered to require identical time frames.
 Once again, the complete cooperation of counsel is critical and must be assured by the court.
 Rule 3.01(c) is designed to reduce the delay and cost that is a necessary consequence of the inability to resolve motions in timely fashion.
 This may be the result of the number of motions filed, the length or complexity of individual motions, motions that are not dispositive of an issue, untimely motions, or occasional delay in the resolution of motions.

 1. A possible alternative proposal is to require that all motions be conferenced briefly before they can be filed.
 This is the rule in the Southern District of New York.
 The ten to fifteen minute conference that the procedure entails may resolve matters often enough to be worth the expenditure of parties' and judges' time.
 Pre-motion conferences on discovery motions can be handled slightly differently from other motions (e.g., heard only on one afternoon with the parties simply writing or calling chambers to get on a list and then appearing that afternoon and waiting their turn).
-Unresolved motions go on a sixty-day list and are forwarded to the Judicial Conference.